Execute Sample Model#

 --setNonCacheableInput

 By default, skip the copy of input data.
 Doing so can improve performance assuming that input data is already located in a cacheable memory region.
-On the other hand, if this option is set whereas data is NOT stored in a cacheable memory region, it can result in performance degradation.
+On the other hand, if you set this option and data is NOT stored in a cacheable memory region, it can result in performance degradation.

 --setNonCacheableOutput

 By default, skip the copy of output data.
 Doing so can improve performance assuming that output data is already located in a cacheable memory region.
-On the other hand, if this option is set whereas data is NOT stored in a cacheable memory region, it can result in performance degradation.
+On the other hand, if you set this option and data is NOT stored in a cacheable memory region, it can result in performance degradation.

 --fpgaArch